caspii/casparwre.de/_posts/2021-06-22-social-media-image-generation-python.md

 ## Performance, reliability, price

 The really pleasant thing about this microservice is that neither performance nor reliability are that important.
-Performance-wise, the generated social media images are requested asyncronously, so it doesn't matter (too much) if the response is slow.
+Performance-wise, the generated social media images are requested asynchronously, so it doesn't matter (too much) if the response is slow.
 Reliability-wise, if the service goes down no critical part of my app is affected.
 I can live with no social media image on links for a few hours or even days.

 As far as the price goes, Google Cloud Run is much cheaper than the DigitalOcean Apps platform.
 Although I don't have the data yet, I predict a container with 4 GB ram running for 1 month will cost around 5 USD.
 That's frankly amazing.